APPLICATION

 Ingredients

-The powder coating is based either on :
+The powder coating is based either on the following:

-In some case, powder flavours can be added into the mix to convey a distinctive aroma profile
+In some cases, powder flavours can be added to the mix to convey a distinctive aroma profile.

 PROCESS